18th September, 2018

 Be sure to try them on both melee and ranged minions as they both have different health and armor.
 This means the damage dealt on ranged champions will be a lot more than melee champions.
 Be sure to keep this in mind when attacking each one.

-When travelling around the map you should always be looking for minions to kill and maintain your CS score.
+When traveling around the map you should always be looking for minions to kill and maintain your CS score.
 Remember, 75 CS can make up for several kills.
 So when you’re roaming the map be sure to attack neutral minions as well as minions in other lanes.

 Once you’ve practiced the tips above in a bot game, it’s time to take your CSing to the next level.
 Understanding the basics is essential if you want to improve your CS, but once you can do it easily against bots, you’ll need a harder challenge.